Fourth Stimulus Check: Is Another Relief Payment Coming?

 A Fourth Stimulus Check Is Unlikely

-All of this tacit and explicit support keeps alive the possibility of another round of stimulus checks — or recurring stimulus checks.
-It doesn’t make either of them likely, however.
+All of this tacit and explicit support keeps alive the possibility more stimulus checks.
+The support doesn’t make it likely, however.
 And there are many reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states, and some places allow vaccinations for those as young as 12.
 Three different options are available to the public.
 But actually putting needles in arms still takes time, even with supply readily available.
-Americans have received over 317 million doses, with 53.3 percent of the population having received at least one dose and 45.1 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of over one million doses per day.
+Americans have received over 320 million doses, with 53.6 percent of the population having received at least one dose and 45.4 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of just under one million doses per day.
 The Centers for Disease Control and Prevention (CDC) has advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.
 The country should be mostly open by July 4th.

 With vaccinations rising and guidance becoming less strict, the nation’s economy continues its recovery.
 Looser restrictions help businesses.
 Jobs are available in many sectors.
 Many industries are even complaining of worker shortages.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence is much higher than it was during the pandemic, though inflation concerns could dampen optimism about business conditions and the job market.